tosc/vim/README.md

 	location to make installing vim easier.
 * Better names in ö.
 * cp in unite.
+* Detect stuff that needs compiling and compile by itself.

 * Add easy bind for / ? so I can use them more like f F.